shopwareLabs/psh/README.md

 #### Including other scripts

-Prefixing a line with `INCLUDE: ` will treat the rest of the line as the path to another script to be included and executed here.
+Prefixing a line with `INCLUDE: ` will treat the remaining part of the line as the path to another script to be included and executed here.

 ```sh
 INCLUDE: my/sub/script.sh
 ```

-If the path is relative.
-PSH will attempt to load the script relative to the location of the current script or relative to the configuration file.
+If the path is relative, PSH will attempt to load the script relative to the location of the current script or relative to the configuration file.

 #### Open a ssh connection to another machine